 The Homegrown National Park

-In the project's first year, our eager team of volunteer Homegrown Park Rangers spurred more than a dozen creative green interventions, from pothole planters and canoe gardens to butterfly friendly schoolyards and "parkify-ing" residential streets.
+After two years, our eager troop of 44 volunteer Homegrown Park Rangers has spurred dozens of creative green interventions, from pothole planters and canoe gardens to butterfly friendly schoolyards and "parkify-ing" residential streets.
 The Park Rangers have also participated in and hosted over 100 community events.